battulalshrestha/battulalshrestha/README.md

 Python | Django | HTML | CSS | JavaScript | React | MySQL </br>
 💬 Ask me anything about programming/coding or share your knowledge with me. </br>
 🎯 Fun fact: I may be a noob, but I'm serious and eager to learn coding! </br>
+<p> Lets collabrate and make it better .felt free to reach out me</p>
 ## connect with me:)
 <div id="badges">
   <a href="https://github.com/battulalshrestha">